gvp-study/SFND_Unscented_Kalman_Filter/UKF.md

   x_ = x;
   P_ = P;

 }

 ```
 # Analysis of the RMSE
+As instructed, I altered the standard deviations of the linear and rotational acceleration noise till I found a combination (5.0, 3.0) which minimized the mean RMSE values.
-As instructed, I compared the root mean squared error for the X position, Y position, X velocity and the Y velocity by switching on and off the 2 sensors in combinations and graphed the output as shown below.
+I also compared the root mean squared error for the X position, the Y position, the X velocity and the Y velocity by switching on and off the 2 sensors in combinations and graphed the output as shown below.
 I plotted the RMSE for each of the 4 variable for the duration of the run and the results are as shown below.
 <img src="media/all-plots.png" width="700" height="400" />
-Clearly the combination of radar and laser makes the state estimates for all the 4 variables converge to the lowest means when compared to the laser only or the radar only cases as seen from the graph and their means.
+Clearly the fusion of the radar and laser measurements makes the state estimates for all the 4 variables converge to the lowest means when compared to the laser only or the radar only cases as seen from the graph and their means.

 ## RMSE Radar only
 I switched off the laser sensing with the use_laser boolean and recorded the RMSE for the 4 variable and the result is shown below.